kona-13/JP-Vocab-GUI/README.md

 Plan to add:

 1.)
-Merge 2 programs into one
+A sorting algorithm of sorts so that you see words you have just seen and found hard again sooner

 2.)
-A sorting algorithm of sorts so that you see words you have just seen and found hard again sooner

-3.)
 Radio buttons to exclude vocab by level.